rschristopher/ischristtrue.com/src/ancient-views/justification.md

 In truth, you cannot have ***sola fide*** with ***sola scriptura***.
 One of the *solas* must give, they both cannot be true.
+Modern protestants, when pressed, tend to express not a strict *sola fide* but instead a more nuanced *sola gratia, sola fide* view.

 Importantly, this was never a point of contention until the reformation.
 The reaction to the abuses of Rome elevated a faulty understanding of St. Paul and created a contradiction where none existed previously.

 More than anything, we can see the work of the adversary where otherwise God-fearing Christians experience discord where there is clearly none.
-There are complex theological positions that are difficult to express rationally, such as the nature of free will, but justification is not such a topic.
+There are complex theological positions that are difficult to express rationally, such as the nature of free will, but justification is not a difficult topic.
 Both James and Paul are correct.
 They're both referring to the same concept, and James, rather than disagreeing with Paul, is merely providing a deeper and more nuanced understanding of justification and salvation.

 !!! quote "James 2:19-26"